Amba Mariam

 Amba Mariam (Amharic: ዐምባ ማሪያም) is a village in central Ethiopia.
-Formerly known as Magdala or Magdalena (መቅደላ Magdalenā or Mäqdäla) during the reign of Emperor Tewodros II (1855-1868).
+Formerly known as Magdala or Magdalena (መቅደላ Magdalenā or Mäqdäla) during the reign of Emperor Tewodros II (1855–1868).
 Located in the Debub Wollo Zone of the Amhara Region, Amba Mariam has a longitude and latitude of 11°12′N 39°17′E.

 Based on figures from the Central Statistical Agency in 2005, this town has an estimated total population of 1,899, of whom 988 were males and 911 were females.
 The 1994 census reported this town had a total population of 1,091, of whom 520 were males and 571 were females.
 It is one of three towns in Tenta woreda.

 History

-By the early 19th century, Magdala was a mountain stronghold, or amba in the Wollo province of the Amhara people.
+By the early 19th century, Magdala was a mountain stronghold, or amba in the Wollo province.
 When Johann Ludwig Krapf camped at its foot on 26 March 1842, it was one of the strongholds of Imam Liban of the Were Himano, a "House" or a sub-group of the Wollo Oromo.